mt-mods/dreambuilder_game/mods/biome_lib/README.md

 * biome_lib:find_valid_wall()
 * biome_lib:is_node_loaded()

-For a complete description of these functions as well as several of the internal variables within the mod, [read the API.txt document](https://raw.githubusercontent.com/minetest-mods/biome_lib/master/API.txt) included in this package.
+For a complete description of these functions as well as several of the internal variables within the mod, see `API.txt`.

+**Configuration:** This mod has several variables you can set in your `minetest.conf` to change things a bit, from the default nodes it uses, to the debug log level and the block queue behavior.
+For a list with complete descriptions, see `settingtypes.txt`.